Aeolipile

 An aeolipile, aeolipyle, or eolipile, also known as a Hero's (or Heron's) engine, is a simple, bladeless radial steam turbine which spins when the central water container is heated.
 Torque is produced by steam jets exiting the turbine.
-The Greek-Egyptian mathematician and engineer Hero of Alexandria described the device in the 1st century AD, and many sources give him the credit for its invention.
-However, Vitruvius was the first to describe this appliance in his De architectura (c.
-30–20 BC).
+The Greek-Egyptian mathematician and engineer Hero of Alexandria described the device in the 1st century CE, and many sources give him the credit for its invention.
+However, at least one source credits Vitruvius as the first to describe this appliance in his De architectura (c.
+30–20 BCE).

 The aeolipile is considered to be the first recorded steam engine or reaction steam turbine, but it is neither a practical source of power nor a direct predecessor of the type of steam engine invented during the Industrial Revolution.